-Yarning is an important part of Aboriginal culture, it is all about opening up and using your voice while also listening to those around us and to be supportive while building respectful relationships.
+Yarning is an important part of Aboriginal culture.
+It is all about opening up and using your voice while also listening to those around us building respectful relationships.

 Yarning Cards are conversation starters for children and adults.
 Perfect for children who aren't confident in openly expressing their voice, emotions and opinions.